Poundland Foundation

 • Focus on impact for children under 18

-• Applications from very small, grassroots organisations seem to be prioritized
+• Applications from very small, grassroots organisations seem to be prioritised

 For Strategic Consideration: